-EMPLOYMENT 13

-Transfers 13

-Ending contractual obligations 14

-Welfare obligations 14

-Young athletes 14

-Club and country representation 15

-Selection and eligibility 15
+Transfers Ending contractual obligations Welfare obligations Young athletes Club and country representation Selection and eligibility

-TAXATION 15

-Key issues 15

-UPDATE AND TRENDS 16

-Key developments of the past year 16

 1 What is the regulatory governance structure in professional sport in your jurisdiction?

 Professional sport is regulated by both the Australian Commonwealth, state and territory governments and by private sporting-code-specific governing bodies and local associations and clubs, each with their own set of regulations.